openbridge/wordpress/README.md

 There are many, many other benefits to this system.

-# `PageSpeed` Benchmark
+# `Wordpress PageSpeed` Benchmark
-This test was run using PageSpeed.
+This Wordpress speed test was run using PageSpeed.
 This was running a full Wordpress stack and the default WP theme as detailed here: https://github.com/openbridge/wordpress

 The install scored a **100**, including exceptional performance on all the infrastructure benchmarks